lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROVIDE-INJECT.md

 ## Provide in Testing Library

-The final UI test is failing.
+The final UI test where we add a user named Alice to the store is failing.
 We did `provide('store', store)` when we created our app, but we didn't do it in the test.
 Testing Library has a mounting option specifically for `provide` and `inject`: `global.provide`:

 ```js
 import { render, screen, fireEvent } from '@testing-library/vue'